Having a great credit score is vital to saving money and creating better financial opportunities for yourself.

 - You can improve your credit score by keeping accounts and credit cards open and paid off for a long time.
 The longer you have a good standing account the better.

 - Closing your credit cards can negatively affect your score.
-I cut the few up that I have had that do not charge me a fee and just leave them open.
+I cut the few up that I have had that does not charge me a fee and just leave them open.
 The one card that had a yearly fee attached to I did officially close.

 - Applying for lots of credit (credit cards, different types of loans, etc.) within a few months of time can drop your score.
 SEE next bullet point…